shin10kudev/weekend-code-challenge/10-get-the-photo/SOLUTION.md

 ## Solution 1: Loops and while loops

-Let's exercise our JavaScript syntactic skills and do this problem using a standard `for loop`, a while loop, and finally a `for...of` loop, which was introduced in [ES6](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of).
+Let's exercise our JavaScript syntactic skills and do this problem using a standard `for loop`, a `while loop`, and finally a `for...of` loop, which was introduced in [ES6](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of).

 ### The for loop